 There are many reasons why Google Ads may not work for a small business’ website.
 As there are many reasons why it would.
 Here are some red flags that everyone must look into before considering using Google Ads:

 If your website is not working properly due to malware, hosting issues or any other backend or structural reason, Google Ads and all other marketing mediums will not be effective.
 The determining factor of a successful Google Ads campaign is the “final URL” which is the landing page found on your website.
 If it is not responsive, poorly designed or contains some features that are not working, you should not expect conversions.
 Users will leave your site before you know it.

 2. Not expecting realistic costs

 An understanding of how Google Ads works is not the end of it all.
 You need to have a realistic expectation of how much it will cost you and create a budget that is sufficient in the long haul.
-Remember that Google Ads does not immediately yield results and that you need to determine how much CPC (Cost Per Click) to expect to pay for your products or services.
+Remember that Google Ads does not immediately yield results.
+You need to determine how much CPC (Cost Per Click) to expect to pay for your products or services.

 3. Incompatible account structure